k-tigre/TTS-Story-Helper/README.md

 *A lightweight desktop app for turning Russian stories into high‑quality audio.*

 > **TL;DR:**  Enter a text → the app auto‑marks it up, splits it into voice segments and synthesises speech with Yandex SpeechKit.
 ---
+## The main code writer on this project is AI, no review.
+---

 ## 📦 Project Overview